 Resources for Starting a Business

-I am mostly focused on solo business owners (often called “solopreneurs”), such as health care practitioners, coaches, consultants, trainers.
+I am mostly focused on self-employed service professionals (sometimes called “solopreneurs”), such as health care practitioners, coaches, consultants, trainers.
 However, much of the resources below will apply to a larger range of new businesses too.

 Inspiration and Tips for Starters